Current Research

 Ecology and environmental change

 Widespread changes in land use, climate, hydrology, and species composition are rapidly altering the structure and function of ecosystems.
-In addition to the whole-stream warming project described above, ongoing research collaborations related to environmental change include:
+Past and ongoing research collaborations related to environmental change, in addition to ongoing research collaborations listed above, include:

 Jonsson, M., P. Hedström, K. Stenroth, E.R.
 Hotchkiss, F. Vasconcelos, J. Karlsson, & P. Byström.
 2015.
 Climate change modifies the size structure of assemblages of emerging aquatic insects.
 Freshwater Biology 60: 78-88.